LiberPH/LiberPH.github.io/_posts/2019-07-03-Scala-tail-recursion.md

 ---
 layout: post
 title: Pain free tail recursion in Scala
-subtitle: “Tail recursion is its own reward”
+subtitle: an introduction to a great explanation
 tags: [Scala, tail-recursion, recursion]
 ---

 I've just strated to study Scala with the aim to develop in Scala Spark.
 Coming from a Pyspark background (devoted mainly to data science related programming) I've find really hard to catch the notion of tail recursion, so I decided to write a post in order to explain it in the easiest a most painless way possible.
+In the way I found a really clear explanation of this made by Alvin Alexander (which I later cite) that I really encourage you to read.
+Here I will only explain the basics to introduce the explanation beautifully done by him.

 I can handle recursion.
 However, as indicated in the course [Beginning Scala Programming](https://www.udemy.com/beginning-scala-programming/) and the really useful post [Tail-Recursive Algorithms in Scala](https://alvinalexander.com/scala/fp-book/tail-recursive-algorithms), by Alvin Alexander,